mwarning/trigger/README.md

 ## Usage

-The status of the door is determined if the https query or ssh command returns some string `LOCKED`, `UNLOCKED` or some other output.
+The status of the door is determined if the https query or ssh command returns the strings `LOCKED`, `UNLOCKED` or some other output.
 The return message is displayed in the App for a short period.

 ## Status

-Https calls work.
-SSH support is completely untested.
+Https/SSH calls work.
 The `Connect` menu item does not work yet.
+Sending the ssh public key as a registration mechanism is missing.
+The ssh key pair cannot be removed right now (but overwritten).

 ## Download